 Offering commission-based payments will be the key to avoiding an upfront fee.
 Influencers will receive the payments upon how many sales they brought.
 Here are three ways to track how many sales influencers got.

 The first method is offering them a personal promotion code.
 Because these micro-influencers didn’t really profit from their bio as they showed, they are more likely to accept commission-based payments.
 You can offer them a personal promotion code, and then influencers will promote your products on their bio or post a post with their unique promotion code.
 Anyone who uses this code to make a purchase will be considered their fan.

 Take me as an example-Zoey20off.
 Anyone who used this code to make a purchase will be regarded as my fan.
 If we set the commission rate to 30% and the profit is 10$ per item, my fans made 100 sales per day.
 That means I should receive 300$ for the day.

 Another way to track how the influencers perform is to offer them a custom link.
 Basic is you create your affiliate program, and influencers can use the custom link to bring sales.
 And you can evaluate their fans’ purchasing capacity through your affiliate program.
 There are lots of Shopify apps that can help you to create an affiliate program.

-Finding influencers in other platforms like Snapchat, Youtube, TikTok, etc., are pretty much the same as long as you find the right influencers’ data analysis app to simplify searching influencers part.
+Finding influencers on other platforms like Snapchat, Youtube, TikTok, etc., is pretty much the same as long as you find the right influencers’ data analysis app to simplify the searching process.
 Just start your dropshipping business and don’t want to pay the high upfront advertising costs by Google ad or Facebook ad?
 Try influencer marketing, it will surprise you.